WTLN (AM): Early years

 On December 5, 1947, WHOO first signed on the air.
-It was the ABC Radio Network affiliate for Orlando and was co-owned with the Sentinel Star newspaper.
+It was the ABC Radio network affiliate for Orlando and was co-owned with the Sentinel Star newspaper.
 The studios were in the Fort Catelin Hotel.

-An advertisement in the 1948 Broadcasting Yearbook said that WHOO celebrated its debut broadcast with 5,000 guests, a New York dance band and a full-time "girl singer."
+An advertisement in the 1948 Broadcasting Yearbook stated that WHOO celebrated its debut broadcast with 5,000 guests, a New York dance band and a full-time "girl singer".
 It boasted that it had Orlando's first city room to gather local and Florida news stories and the largest sports staff.
 A short time later, it added FM station WHOO-FM (now WOEX).

-In the late 1950s, as network programming moved from radio to television, WHOO shifted to a Top 40 music format and was a top-rated station in the market until slipping behind upstart WLOF "Channel 95" in the mid-1960s.
-WHOO then switched to country music in 1968 and continued with this format until 1987, when the station switched its call sign to WMMA "Magic 99." airing a satellite-fed soft adult contemporary format from the Satellite Music Network.
+In the late 1950s, as network programming moved from radio to television, WHOO shifted to a top 40 music format and was a top-rated station in the market until slipping behind upstart WLOF "Channel 95" in the mid-1960s.
+WHOO then switched to country music in 1968, and continued with this format until 1987, when the station switched its call sign to WMMA "Magic 99". airing a satellite-fed soft adult contemporary format from the Satellite Music Network.
 A short time later, it changed to oldies.

 Standards, country and rock

 A succession of formats followed over the next several years: the station was briefly WHTQ in 1988, simulcasting the album rock format of WHTQ-FM.
-It returned to the WHOO call sign with an adult standards format known as "The Music of Your Life."
-Within a year, it changed to classic country in 1989 and then returned to simulcasting WHTQ-FM's rock music (although still as WHOO) from 1990 to 1993.
+It returned to the WHOO call sign with an adult standards format known as "The Music of Your Life".
+Within a year, it changed to classic country in 1989, and then returned to simulcasting WHTQ-FM's rock music (although still as WHOO) from 1990 to 1993.

-In 1993, WHOO returned to adult standards, this time using the syndicated "Stardust" format from ABC Radio.
+On December 4, 1993, WHOO returned to adult standards, this time using the syndicated "Stardust" format from ABC Radio.